Tympanoplasty

 • Significant improvement in conductive hearing loss, with an average hearing gain of 15-30 decibels

-• Reduced risk of recurrent otitis media, decreasing long-term antibiotic use
+• Reduced risk of recurrent otitis media, decreasing the need for long-term antibiotics

-• Preservation of natural sound conduction pathways, avoiding dependence on hearing aids
+• Preservation of natural hearing pathways, avoiding dependence on hearing aids

-The success rate of the surgery can reach 80-90%, with good tissue integration and stable long-term hearing outcomes.
+The success rate of the surgery reaches 80-90%, with good tissue integration and stable long-term hearing outcomes.

 Risks and Side Effects